-Service - Due to the sophisticated nature of the sensors and associated instrumentation provided by PCB Piezotronics, user servicing or repair is not recommended and, if attempted, may void the factory warranty.
+Service - Due to the sophisticated nature of the sensors and associated instrumentation provided bγ Piezotronics, user servicing or repair is not recommended and, if attempted, may void the factory warranty.
 Routine maintenance, such as the cleaning of electrical connectors, housings, and mounting surfaces with solutions and techniques that will not harm the physical material of construction, is acceptable.
-Caution should be observed to insure that liquids are not permitted to migrate into devices that are not hermetically sealed.
+Caution should be observed to ensure that liquids are not permitted to migrate into devices that are not hermetically sealed.
 Such devices should only be wiped with a dampened cloth and never submerged or have liquids poured upon them.

 Repair - In the event that equipment becomes damaged or ceases to operate, arrangements should be made to return the equipment to PCB Piezotronics for repair.
 User servicing or repair is not recommended and, if attempted, may void the factory warranty.

-Calibration - Routine calibration of sensors and associated instrumentation is recommended as this helps build confidence in measurement accuracy and acquired Equipment data. calibration cycles are typically established by the users own quality regimen.
+Calibration - Routine calibration of sensors and associated instrumentation is recommended as this helps build confidence in measurement accuracy and acquired data.
+Equipment calibration cycles typically are established by the users own quality regimen.
 When in doubt about a calibration cycle, a good "rule of thumb" is to recalibrate on an annual basis.
-It is also good practice to recalibrate after exposure to any severe temperature shock, extreme. load. or other environmental influence, or prior to any critical test.
+It is also good practice to recalibrate after exposure to any severe temperature extreme, shock, load, or other environmental influence, or prior to any critical test.

-PCB Piezotronics maintains an ISO-9001 certified metrology laboratory and offers calibration services, which are accredited by A2LA to ISO/IEC 17025. with full traceability to SI through N.I.S.T.
-In addition to the normally supplied calibration, special testing is also available, such as: sensitivity at elevated or cryogenic temperatures, phase response, extended high or low frequency response, extended range, leak testing, hydrostatic pressure testing, and others.
-For information on standard recalibration services or special testing, contact your local PCB Piezotronics distributor, sales representative. or factory customer service representative.
+PCB Piezotronics maintains an ISO-9001 certified metrology laboratory and offers calibration services, which are accredited by A2LA to ISO/IEC 17025, with full traceability to SI through N.I.S.T.
+In addition to the normally supplied calibration, special testing is also available, such as: sensitivity at elevated or cryogenic temperatures, phase response, extended high or low frequency response, extended range, testing, hydrostatic leak pressure testing, and others.
+For information on standard recalibration services special testing, contact your local PCB Piezotronics distributor. sales or factory representative. customer service representative.

-Returning Equipment - Following these procedures will insure that your returned materials are handled in the most expedient manner.
-Before equipment to PCB returning any Piezotronics, local contact vour distributor. sales representative, or factory customer service representative to obtain a Return Warranty, Service, Repair, and Return Policies and Instructions Materials Authorization (RMA) Number.
+Returning Equipment - Following these procedures will ensure that your returned materials are handled in the expedient Before most manner. returnina any equipment to PCB Piezotronics, contact your local distributor, sales representative, or factory customer service representative to obtain a Return Warranty, Service, Repair, and Return Policies and Instructions Materials Authorization (RMA) Number.
 This RMA number should be clearly marked on the outside of all package(s) and on the packing list(s) accompanying the shipment.
 A detailed account of the nature of the problem(s) being experienced with the equipment should also be included inside the package(s) containing any returned materials.

 A Purchase Order, included with the returned materials, will expedite the turn-around of serviced equipment.
 It is recommended to include authorization on the Purchase Order for PCB to proceed with any repairs, as long as they do not exceed 50% of the replacement cost of the returned item(s).
 PCB will provide a price quotation or replacement recommendation for any item whose repair costs would exceed 50% of replacement cost, or any item that is not economically feasible to repair.
-For routine calibration services, the include Purchase Order should authorization to proceed and return at current pricing, which can be obtained a factory customer service from representative.
+For routine calibration services. the Order Purchase should include authorization to proceed and return at current pricing, which can be obtained a factory customer service representative.